Flone-dnb/shader-formatter/README.md

 ```

 - **RequireDocsOnStructs** (bool) - defines whether documentation comments on structs are required or not.
+- **RequireDocsOnFields** (bool) - defines whether documentation comments on struct fields are required or not.

 Below are the rules that are not checked unless they are specified in your configuration file: